BMS Vs. Janssen: Which Company Will Dominate The Multiple Myeloma Treatment Market This Decade?

 Over the past several years, multiple myeloma treatment options have expanded widely for patients, resulting in significantly improved outcomes.
 The FDA approved around 16 new agents and 30 treatment regimens, transforming the multiple myeloma treatment paradigm for patients with newly diagnosed and relapsed/refractory multiple myeloma.
-Bristol Myers Squibb (BMS) and Janssen, a subsidiary of Johnson & Johnson, are the two titans dominating the multiple myeloma treatment market with around nine FDA-approved products for multiple myeloma in different settings.
+Bristol Myers Squibb (BMS) and Janssen, a subsidiary of Johnson & Johnson, are the two titans dominating the multiple myeloma treatment landscape with around nine FDA-approved products for multiple myeloma in different settings.
+This advancement is crucial in addressing multiple myeloma recurrence, offering new and effective solutions to manage and potentially overcome the challenges associated with disease relapse.

 Major Key Players in Multiple Myeloma Segment

-With its industry-leading oncology portfolio, Janssen is expected to lead the multiple myeloma treatment market
+With its leading oncology portfolio, Janssen is set to spearhead the multiple myeloma treatment market.

 Several factors contributed to the continuous growth of DARZALEX and the slow uptake of EMPLICITI.
 DARZALEX has not stopped rolling since hitting the multiple myeloma treatment market with continuous label expansions, and the introduction of the subcutaneous formulation.
 DARZALEX dominates the multiple myeloma market with three front-line approvals, including one in eligible (DVTd) and two in transplant ineligible (DVMP, and DRd).
 While DARZALEX’s success has surged, late-stage pipeline entries of additional CD38-targeting drugs intensified competition in the busy multiple myeloma treatment market.
 To ward off the competition, Janssen launched the subcutaneous formulation of DARZALEX.
 DARZALEX Faspro cuts its dosing time to just a few minutes from hours and could help it fend off a challenge from Sanofi.
 Janssen has transitioned 85% of its US operations to subcutaneous formulation, while the conversion rate is at 80% in Europe.
 That is why, despite the growing competition, DARZALEX continues to move in the right direction, given the enhanced convenience and ease of use for the patient.
 DARZALEX was the first drug to receive regulatory approval in a quadruplet regimen for multiple myeloma in the first-line scenario.
 Another highly anticipated combination, D-RVd, is being studied in both eligible and ineligible settings for the treatment of multiple myeloma.
 Janssen plans to replace the RVd regimen in the earlier multiple myeloma treatment lines and shift the treatment paradigm to quadruplet regimens.

-It is worth mentioning that Janssen now has five multiple myeloma medicines on the market.
-With this, Janssen is anticipated to dominate this decade of the multiple myeloma treatment segment.
+It is worth mentioning that Janssen now has five multiple myeloma medicines in the market.
+With this, Janssen is anticipated to dominate the multiple myeloma treatment segment this decade.
 Janssen has the most diversified approved drugs portfolio, ranging from monoclonal antibodies to CAR-T’s to bispecific antibodies.

 Summary of Janssen’s Approved Products in Multiple Myeloma